-Jason Mock is an associate with Foley & Lardner LLP.
+Jason Mock is a senior counsel with Foley & Lardner LLP.
 He is a member of the firm’s Chemical, Biotechnology & Pharmaceutical, and Patent Office Trials Practice groups.
 Dr. Mock works with clients on a broad range of technologies including pharmaceuticals and biologics, diagnostics and medical devices, and formulations/delivery platforms.
 In addition to drafting and prosecuting patents, Dr. Mock is well versed in providing opinions on patentability, invalidity, and freedom-to-operate, and he has successfully represented both patent owners and petitioners in inter partes reviews before the Patent Trial and Appeal Board.

 Dr. Mock began working at Foley & Lardner as a summer associate in 2014, and prior to that he worked as a technical specialist and patent agent.